SteveDeJongh/LS_180/review.md

 Subqueries can be used to return a list of values from some other table, that are then use to check against the condition of our initial outer query.
 Subqueries have special access to several additional expression; `EXISTS`, `IN`, `NOT IN`, `ANY`, `SOME`, and `ALL`.
 These are especially handy as often times the subquery does not return a single value, therefor rendering the `=` operator useless.

 <!-- PostgreSQL -->
-1. Describe what a sequence is and what they are used for.
+### Describe what a sequence is and what they are used for.

+A sequence is a kind of relation that maintains a current number and can be used to create a series of numbers.
+Sequences are automatically created when we use the `SERIAL` constraint, but can also be created manually using `CREATE SEQUENCE`.
+Sequences can be used numerous applications, but are most often used to create a series for use as default values when inserting data into a table.

-2. Create an auto-incrementing column.
+### Create an auto-incrementing column.
+(Sequence)

+<-- Will increment sequence by 1 -->
+CREATE SEQUENCE sequence_name;

+<--! change default increment value and minimum (starting) value -->
+CREATE SEQUENCE sequence_name INCREMENT by 2 MINVALUE 2;

+<--!
+Using the created squence in a column -->
+CREATE TABLE table_name (
+  id integer DEFAULT nextval('sequence_name')
+);

-3. Define a default value for a column.
+### Define a default value for a column.

+<--!
+Set Default Value at creation -->
+CREATE TABLE table_name (
+  col_name TYPE DEFAULT 0,
+  ...
+);

+<--!
+Set Default Value after creation -->
+ALTER TABLE table_name
+  ALTER COLUMN col_name
+  SET DEFAULT 0;

-4. Be able to describe what primary, foreign, natural, and surrogate keys are.
+### Be able to describe what primary, foreign, natural, and surrogate keys are.

+**Primary Key**

+A Primary Key is a unique identifier for that specific row.
+These can be defined within the tables schema, and ensures that the values in this column are unique and not null.
+To create a Primary Key we specify `PRIMARY KEY` after the TYPE.
+By specifying the `PRIMARY KEY` we show our intentions, and this automatically adds the `NOT NULL` and `UNIQUE` constraints.

+CREATE TABLE table_name (
+  id integer PRIMARY KEY
+);

+**Foreign Key**

+A foreign key is assigned to a tables column to identify the relationship between a row in the current table and a row in a different table.
+The value in the current tables column references the row identifier in another table.
+Foreign keys can also be used in constraints that ensure the value entered in this column either exists or doesn’t in a different table, this is called referential integrity and is one the major reasons for using foreign key constraints.

+<--!
+Creating a table with a Foreign Key -->
+CREATE TABLE table_name (
+  id serial PRIMARY KEY,
+  other_table_id integer REFERENCES other_table_name(other_table_col)
+);

+<--!
+Adding a Foreign Key constraint to an existing column -->
+ALTER TABLE table_name
+  ADD CONSTRAINT constraint_name FOREIGN KEY (curr_table_column_name) REFERENCES other_table_name(other_table_col);

+**Natural Key**

+A Natural Key is a value that already exists within the input data.
+These are not created keys but rather data that might appear to be unique and a possible unique identifier.
+These values should be unique and not change relations, something that rarely occurs with input data.

+**Surrogate Key**

+A surrogate key is a value that can be used to identify a row of data.
+The keys are most often created using a `serial` type for the column along with a `unique` constraint. `serial` creates an auto incrementing sequence of numbers used as the value that is `NOT NULL`.
+There is an overlap between surrogate keys and primary keys, with the main difference being the identifying intention in the table schema.

+CREATE TABLE table_name (
+  surr_id serial UNIQUE
+);

-5. Create and remove CHECK constraints from a column.
+### Create and remove CHECK constraints from a column.

+<--!
+Adding -->
+<--!
+When createing a table -->
+CREATE TABLE table_name (
+  col_1_name text CHECK (col_1_name = 'col 1 text'),
+  ...
+);

+<--!
+After table creation -->
+ALTER TABLE table_name
+  ADD CONSTRAINT check_constraint_name
+  CHECK (expression);

+<--!
+Removing -->
+ALTER TABLE table_name DROP CONSTRAINT check_name;

-6. Create and remove foreign key constraints from a column.
+### Create and remove foreign key constraints from a column.

+<--!
+At Table Creation -->
+CREATE TABLE table_name (
+  id serial PRIMARY KEY,
+  col_2 integer REFERENCES other_table_name(other_table_col_name)
+);

+<--!
+After Table Creation -->
+ALTER TABLE table_name ADD CONSTRAINT constraint_name FOREIGN KEY(curr_table_col_name) REFERENCES reference_table_name(reference_table_col_name);

 <!-- Database Diagrams -->
 1. Talk about the different levels of schema.